 The Balinese call these nine directional temples kayangan jagat, and they are meant to provide a barrier of protection against the evil spirits of the sea.
 Suffice to say that no matter where you are in Bali, you are probably near at least one of them.

-Four of these temples are popular with tourists and often included in tour packages.
-They are:
+Four of these are popular with tourists and often included in those “Best Temples in Bali” tour packages.
+They include:

 - Pura Uluwatu – on top of a cliff,

 - Pura Besakih – Sometimes called the Mother Temple, the Balinese consider It one of the island’s holiest temples.

 - Pura Ulun Danu Beratan – a temple by the lake

 - Pura Goa Lawah – a bat cave,